DavieCakes/TaxCalc-API/README.md

 # Tax-Calc API
 This is a simple api that makes use of the tax calculation api provided by "taxee.io".
 Credit goes to those individuals who maintain that great, simple to use web api!

-This is essentially a proxy server that allows me to use that api without hardcoding my api key into the client-side source code, also it gives me a bit more flexibility for further analyses or persistence tools if I wish to extend this project.

 ## Dependencies

 Spring Framework, Spring Web, Gradle, javax.json-api, glassfish.javax.json